 If the free download manages to find what you're looking to recover, you'll need to upgrade to the $99 (around £76) professional version of the software to get your hands on it.

-Stellar Mac Data Recovery can search for files on your internal and external storage devices, restoring data from Time Machine backups, corrupt Bootcamp partitions and inaccessible, unmounted or encrypted HDD volumes.
+Stellar Data Recovery Mac Professional can search for files on your internal and external storage devices, restoring data from Time Machine backups, corrupt Bootcamp partitions and inaccessible, unmounted or encrypted HDD volumes.

 You can ask it to scan for everything it can find in the selected location, or toggle on and off documents, emails, videos, audio and photos to customise your scan and find only the key things you're looking for.